 Max told Linda that he passed because that was what felt right to him in that moment.

 His body was no longer able to serve him to live the life he wanted to live with her.
-Letting go of it was a final act of self-care – a gift he offered himself.
+Letting go of it was a final act of self-care – a final self-loving gift he offered to himself.

 Linda later shared that out of all the possible responses Max might have made – each of which she had replayed in excruciating detail to herself time and again over those three long decades of guilt, self-blame and self-judgement – this was the one response she had never even considered.